 Dr. Martínez-Franzoni conducts research on comparative welfare systems in Latin America.
 Her research focuses on welfare regimes, social policy and inequality in Latin America.
 Together with Diego Sánchez-Ancochea (University of Oxford), Dr. Martinez-Franzoni is currently investigating the formation of universal social policies on the periphery.
 Together with Merike Blofield (University of Miami) she examines cross-national work/family policy in the five Latin American social policy forerunners.

-As part of her academic service, she serves as co-editor of the Global Poverty Series, a collaborative endeavor between ZED publications and CROP.
-Along with extensive funding from the Carolina Foundation, the Latin American Council for Social Science Research, and the British Academy, Dr. Martinez-Franzoni's work has been awarded financial support from Fulbright´s Visiting Program for Central American Scholars, Kellog Institute for International Studies and other national and international resources.
+As part of her academic service, she serves as co-editor of the ZED/CROP Global Poverty Series and member of Social Policy´s international advisory board.
+Along with extensive funding from the Carolina Foundation, the Latin American Council for Social Science Research, and the British Academy, Dr. Martinez-Franzoni's work has been awarded financial support from Fulbright´s Visiting Program for Central American Scholars, Kellog Institute for International Studies, DesiguALdades and other national and international resources

 Her recent books include:

 - Good Jobs and Social Services (Co-authored): How Costa Rica achieved the elusive double incorporation.
 Hampshire: Palgrave Macmillan 2012.